energinet-open-incubator/innersource-collaboration/README.md

 #### Implementer Days
 Technically oriented partner meetings, where the implementation group meets physically, and goes through their progress, pull requests and related topics.
 Meeting minutes for the implementer days are available [here](https://github.com/project-origin/registry/tree/main/meeting_minutes).

-&nbsp;

-## Need any help?
-If you have a problem or if you cannot find certain information anywhere, you can ask a question in the [Q&A Discussion Forum](https://github.com/project-origin/origin-collaboration/discussions/categories/q-a).
-People, who may have the same problem, can then find help in your discussion post later on.
-Alternatively, reach out to this repository's Trusted Committer, [@lauranolling](mailto:lau@energinet.dk), who will get back to you as soon as possible.